-Quite simply, some days with Control-IQ have been magical for me, while others left me wanting to throw the device to the floor.
-But there’s no arguing with the remarkable Time-in-Range (TIR) results I’ve achieved over my first two weeks with Control-IQ: between 70 to 180 mg/dL at an impressive 86 percent of the time, up from the roughly 66 percent I saw before.
+Some days with Control-IQ have been magical, while others left me wanting to throw the device to the floor.
+But there’s no arguing with the remarkable time in range (TIR) results I’ve achieved with Control-IQ more often than not: between 70 to 180 mg/dL at an impressive 90% of the time, up from the roughly 66% beforehand.

-Control-IQ is one of a new breed of “closed loop” or Automated Insulin Delivery (AID) systems coming to market that connect a pump, CGM, and control algorithm to create a system that can better mimic what a healthy pancreas does, by monitoring glucose levels and delivering insulin as needed.
+Control-IQ (or CIQ as some of us fondly call it) is one of the newest “closed loops” or automated insulin delivery (AID) systems, which connect an insulin pump, continuous glucose monitor (CGM), and control algorithm.
+These pieces create a system that can mimic what a healthy pancreas does, by monitoring glucose levels and delivering insulin as needed.

-The FDA’s approval of CIQ in December 2019 was big news for the diabetes community.
-It is now the most advanced diabetes technology commercially available to date, aimed at reducing the number of low and high blood sugars that one experiences.
+The Food and Drug Administration (FDA)’s approval of CIQ in December 2019 was big news for the diabetes community.
+It became one of the most advanced diabetes technology commercially available, aimed at reducing the number of low and high blood sugars one experiences.

-Specifically, CIQ combines Tandem’s touchscreen t:slim X2 insulin pump with the Dexcom G6 CGM (continuous glucose monitor) via an algorithm that auto-adjusts insulin doses to help keep blood sugars more in range.
-Its set range is 70–180 mg/dL, but it works hard to keep you as close to 112 as possible, using a variety of methods.
+Specifically, CIQ combines Tandem’s touchscreen t:slim X2 insulin pump with the Dexcom G6 CGM via an algorithm that auto-adjusts insulin doses to help keep blood sugars more in range.
+Its set range is 70 to 180 mg/dL, but it works hard to keep you as close to 110 as possible, using a variety of methods.